finagle/finagle-oauth2/README.md

 ##### Using `OAuth2Endpoint`

-It doesn't make sense to wirte an http service that emmits access tokens in every new project.
+It doesn't make sense to write an http service that emits access tokens in every new project.
 A finagle-oauth2 provider contains a configurable version of `OAuth2Endpoint`.

 ```scala
 import com.twitter.finagle.oauth2._